dlwh/draccus/docs/api.md

 ```python
 worker_inds: List[int] = field(default_factory=lambda : [1,2,3])
 ```
 Kind of annoying and could be confusing for a new guest reading your code :confused:.
-This is where `pyrallis.field` can be helpful
+This is where `draccus.field` can be helpful

 ```python
 from draccus import field

 worker_inds: List[int] = field(default=[1, 2, 3], is_mutable=True)
 ```
-The `pyrallis.field` behaves like the regular `dataclasses.field` with an additional `is_mutable` flag.
+The `draccus.field` behaves like the regular `dataclasses.field` with an additional `is_mutable` flag.
 When toggled, the `default_factory` is created automatically, offering the same functionally with a more reader-friendly syntax.